gosling-lang/gosling-docs/Documentation.md

   - [Brushing and Linking](#brushing-and-linking)
   - [Semantic Zooming](#semantic-zooming)

-# Genome Build
+# Genome Builds

-Users can specify genome builds that they want to use through an `assembly` property.
+You can specify genome builds through an `assembly` property.

 ```typescript
 {